About

 Nina Gbor is the Director of the Circular Economy & Waste Program at The Australia Institute.
 She was featured in season 3 of ABC TV's award-winning environmental series, War on Waste.
 Nina was also an impact consultant on the War on Waste tv show.

 Nina has a master’s degree in International Development and guest lectures at universities in Australia and abroad.
 She designs and runs programs, short courses and workshops for universities and other institutions.
-She is the founder of Clothes Swap & Style and has been hosting clothes swaps for over 13 years.
-Nina coined the phrase ‘get off the fashion TRENDmill’ as a notion to help create a more holistic circular textiles system and support people in embracing sustainable personal style instead of following fleeting fashion trends that contribute to the massive textile waste crisis.
+She is the founder of Clothes Swap & Style and has been hosting clothes swaps for over 14 years.
+Nina coined the term ‘TRENDmill’ as a notion that encapsulates the modern global cultural trend of excessive production and overconsumption of products & materials that stems from the take-make-waste system.
+The trendmill fuels unprecedented waste levels.
+Nina also formed the phrase ‘step off the fashion TRENDmill’ to help create a more holistic approach in developing circular textiles systems and encouraging people to embrace sustainable personal style instead of following fleeting fashion trends that contribute to the massive textile waste crisis.

 Nina’s story